 Rhodiola rosea has also been used as an herbal remedy for diabetes and the associated symptoms.
 Not only reduces the herb the levels of stress hormones but it can also affect the activity of the beta cells (cells responsible for producing insulin).

 Studies using animal models have shown that rhodiola has a blood glucose lowering properties and that it increases the amount of insulin in the blood and reduces the amounts of glucagon, a peptide hormone formed by alpha cells in the pancreas responsible for high levels of glucose in the bloodstream.
-In addition the herb increased glycogen in the liver by 50-80%..
+In addition, the herb increased glycogen in the liver by 50-80%.

-Even though theses studies were done using animal models is it likely that the same results would be applicable in humans but further studies are needed to fully confirm the herb’s uses as a treatment for diabetes.
+Even though theses studies were done using animal models is it likely that the same results would be applicable to humans but further studies are needed to fully confirm the herb’s uses as a treatment for diabetes.